Congress Approved Study to Start National Mesothelioma Patient Registry

 The medical community may soon have a new resource to help in the fight against mesothelioma: a national patient registry.

-This year, Congress allocated $1.2 million to the Centers for Disease Control and Prevention (CDC) to fund mesothelioma research.
+This year, Congress has approved the allocation of $1.2 million to the Centers for Disease Control and Prevention (CDC) to fund mesothelioma research.
 The majority of that money will continue to finance the National Mesothelioma Virtual Bank, an organization that has accepted voluntary tumor tissue and blood samples from mesothelioma patients since 2006.
-The specimens housed at the NMVB are available to doctors and researchers for further study of the disease.
+The specimens housed at the NMVB are available to doctors and researchers for further disease study.

 The remaining funds — $100,000 — will be used to study the viability of establishing a mesothelioma patient registry.

-This is exciting news for the Mesothelioma Applied Research Foundation, a non-profit organization that provides funding for mesothelioma education and patient support.
+This is exciting news for the Mesothelioma Applied Research Foundation, a non-profit organization that funds mesothelioma education and patient support.
 According to communications director Maja Belamaric, the Meso Foundation started lobbying for a patient registry back in 2015.

 ”When it comes to mesothelioma, there is such disjointed treatment,” Belamaric said.